kluski777/Chess-2.0/README.md

 For now the project consists of:

+1. The main page.
 ![1.
 Main page.](https://i.imgur.com/PKwqNQM.png)

+2. A room for searching an opponent.
 ![2.
 Room for searching an opponent.](https://i.imgur.com/ZNzvtCS.png)

+3. How gameplay looks like (not finished yet).
 ![3.
 Gameplay website.](https://i.imgur.com/ZNzvtCS.png)

 Project development is still ongoing.